nonoo/dmrshark/README.md

 It can be used for:

-- Tracking calls, logging to a text file, and/or inserting them to a remote MySQL-compatible database.
+- Tracking and decoding voice calls, measuring RMS volume, logging to a text file, and/or inserting them to a remote MySQL-compatible database.
+- Saving decoded voice data to files.
 - Automatic and periodic reading of repeater timeslot RSSI values during calls and also inserting them to the remote database.
 - Updating a remote database table with currently active repeaters and their info (ul/dl freqs, type, fw version etc.).
-- Decoding DMR SMS messages
+- Decoding DMR SMS messages.

 For optimal network traffic analysis, it should run on the server machine which is running the master software (DMRplus, lindmrmaster etc.), however, it can be run on a machine which only has a few (or one) repeater's passing by traffic.